 We created a sponsorship program to improve and raise awareness of aviation safety in Australia’s civil aviation sector.

-The safety promotion sponsorship program will open for applications on 1 August 2022.
+The next safety promotion sponsorship program will open from 20 March to 23 April 2023.

 The program also helps us meet our requirements under Section 9 of the Civil Aviation Act 1988.
 The relevant part states: